Ambivert-technologies/SMS-plugin-buddypress/README.md

 Features:
 - Works with MSG91 API
-- Accept a custom field in buddypress and send a message when a contact button is clicked.
+- Creates a contact button on buddypress profile
+- When clicked on contact sends email and sms to the user

 TO DO:
 1. Add field to All user option were individually limit can be set which overrides the global limit.